Validating data in Go #

 In a controller/service/repository pattern, the service is responsible for validating whatever enters its boundaries.
 Every service method that allows for the creation of a new resource (or the modification of an existing one) validates incoming data.

 I find it convenient to have validation code right next to the corresponding type definition.
-Whenever we find that validation logic is incomplete or overzealous, we instantly know where to look and adjust the logic.
+Whenever I find that validation logic is incomplete (bad data makes it all the way to the database) or overzealous (good data is rejected prematurely), we instantly know where to look and adjust the logic.